jo-meister/hamiltonian-cycle/README.md

 datafiles: A directory for storing input example input graphs.
 >   Each .dat file contains an input graph.
 Specify the input file to use as the command line argument.

+mappedfiles: A directory containing the generated mappings.
+*   hc_to_tsp_map.dat: a mapping from hamiltonian cycle to tsp
+*   vertexcover_to_hc_map.dat: a mapping from vertex cover to hamiltonian cycle

 # Hamiltonian Cycle Problem
 Determine if there is a path in a graph that visits each vertex once and returns to the vertex it started at.
 The problem is NP Complete because it is both NP and NP-hard.
 It is NP because no polynomial time solution has been found for it and it is verifiable in polynomial time.
 In my brute force and heuristic algorithms I provide a 'verify_hamiltonian_cycle' function that returns true in O(N) time if the given path is a hamiltonian cycle in the graph.
 Therefore the problem is verifiable in polynomial time.
 The hamiltonian cycle problem is NP-hard because any problem in NP can theoretically be reduced to it.
 I provide a reduction from the vertex cover problem to the hamiltonian cycle.